What The World Needs

 Over the last month, various circumstances have aligned to remind me of an obvious and basic truth of life.
-It’s as if God started setting up dominoes a few weeks ago, in an intricate pattern of intertwining circles that He would eventually cause to fall into one another only to reach the end of themselves in the center of it all.
-A central truth that was connected by so many small and different circumstances and thoughts.
-A central truth that isn’t a mystery by any means, but seems to be difficult to integrate into life.
+It’s as if God has been setting up dominoes in an intricate pattern of intertwining circles that would eventually topple into one another only to end in a mess at the center of it all.
+A central truth that was connected by various circumstances emerged.
+This truth isn’t a mystery by any means, but it sure seems to be difficult to integrate into my life.

-I guess it started when my daughter left for Kenya for the summer.
-A summer full of people she’d been dying to get back to for a year and a summer full of new people she would have to connect with and say goodbye to over and over.
-That part is difficult I think.
-I know it is for me.
-Both building relationships and saying goodbye.
+I guess it started when my daughter left for Kenya.
+She will spend the summer with people she’s been dying to get back to for a year plus a group of new people she’ll connect with and grow to love only to say goodbye to all of them again in a few months.
+That would be difficult for me.
+Both building relationships and having to say goodbye.

-Then a friend from our gym told me about a podcast that she loved and I proceeded to binge on it for the next 2 days.
+Then a friend from our gym told me about a podcast that she loves and I proceeded to binge on it for the next 2 days.
 It left me with an odd and disturbing feeling.
 I guess it was a mixture of sadness and disgust.
-Sadness over the loneliness and self destruction so many people live with and disgust over the way we treat each another.
+Sadness over the loneliness and self destruction so many people live with and disgust over the way we treat one another.

-These two events were followed by weeks of my husband traveling, a busy schedule without much recollection of what kept me busy or of any meaning or value behind it all and news reels of terror attacks.
+These two events were followed by weeks of my husband traveling, a busy schedule without much recollection of what kept me busy and news reels of terror attacks.
 Posts on Facebook that reminded me how long it had been since I’d seen friends.
-A novel that challenged my thoughts on how a person of faith walks through this world and loves people.
-Stories of friendships my husband was making in countries where you would assume they had nothing in common.
+A novel that challenged my thoughts on how a person of faith should walk through this world and how best to love people.
+Stories of friendships my husband has in countries where we have very little in common.
 Friends struggling with heartaches over children, marriages, sickness and disappointments.
-Even my grandbaby having such a profound connection with her mommy.
-One that you can literally see in her eyes when they are close or when she realizes mommy isn’t there.
-One is of deep joy and love and the other of deep sorrow that I can’t explain but to say there is a tangible ache in the room.
+Even my granddaughter’s connection with her Mom.
+One that you can literally see in her eyes when they are close or when she realizes Mommy isn’t there.
+One is of deep joy and love and the other of deep sorrow that leaves a tangible ache in the room.

 In the middle of it all I was blessed to spend 3 hours with 2 friends that I hadn’t seen in 30 years.
 I was nervous, to be honest.
-Me.
-The one who worries about going to parties and making conversation with people I see all the time.
-I would have to find a way to connect after three decades….
-But it was so easy.
-They are as lovely, fun and beautiful as they were in high school and I left that day feeling blessed and encouraged.
-It was as if someone had lifted 20 pounds off of my back and I realized the central truth that I always come back to.
+I would have to connect with people I hadn’t seen in three decades but it ended up being so easy.
+They are as lovely, fun and beautiful as they were in high school and I left feeling blessed and encouraged.
+It was as if someone had lifted 20 pounds off of my back and I realized the central truth that defines so much of life.

 We are made for connections.

 Even the most introverted among us need people in our lives who care for us and know us.
 People who can disagree with us but love us anyway.
-People who give life meaning and support us when it seems to have none.
+People who give life meaning and support us when life seems to be difficult.

-My son-in-law recently reminded me of Audible so I downloaded a couple of books, Shakespeare’s sonnets and a book of poetry by Robert Frost (one of my favorites).
-One of his quotes came to mind the other night as I sat in my living room late into the evening having a “discussion” with my youngest and a friend of ours.
+I recently downloaded a couple of books on Audible.
+One of them was a book of poetry by Robert Frost who is one of my favorites.
+This quote came to mind the other night as I sat in my living room late into the evening having a “discussion” with a couple of people.

 “Forgive me my nonsense, as I also forgive the nonsense of those that think they talk sense.”
 Robert Frost

 I realized the next morning that I had enjoyed the debate but had wasted all too much time arguing for the sake of arguing or with the hopes of convincing them of my views when the reality was that I didn’t have to.
 Many of my opinions are nonsense.
 I’m sure of it.
 I would dare say that many of yours probably are too.
 I say this because I’ve watched many an opinion change over the years and I’m sure I will continue to do so.
 I’ve thought myself to make sense only to find, later, that I was making very little.
-So, why do I waste time arguing past the point of understanding one another?
+So, why do I waste time arguing instead of understanding?
 Why do I get so defensive?
 Why is it so important that someone agrees with me or sees my point of view?
 Is it pride and the need to be right?
 Is it wanting to feel as though my opinion is valued or respected?
 Is it wanting to be heard?
+Is it fear?
+Is it a need for control?

 Maybe all of the above.